RakhithJK/dbeaver-cloudbeaver-wiki/DB-Navigator-folders.md

 ## Database Navigator folders

-Users can use folders to group and store connections in the most appropriate way in the Navigator tree.
+Users can conveniently use folders to group and store connections in the Navigator tree.

 Any logged user can create folders for their connections in the Private project.

 Administrators can also create folders for shared connections in the Shared project.
-Folders for connections will be available only in the Navigator tree, the Connection Management view in the Administration will remain unchanged.
+Folders for connections will only be available in the Navigator tree.
+The Connection Management view in the Administration will remain unchanged.

-Both, Private and Shared, projects are completely independent and it isn't possible to move connections and folders between them.
+Both, Private and Shared, projects are completely independent and it is not possible to move connections and folders between them.
 Any number of connections and other folders can be placed in one folder.

 To create a folder in the Database Navigator: